The SurveyLang Questionnaire development team is headed by Sanneke Schouwstra, at CITO.

 Throughout both of these phases, extensive consultations and discussions were carried out with Member States and other stakeholders.

-Currently countries are working with the English source version of the Questionnaires and translating and adapting them for use in their country.
-Rigorous quality procedures are in place for this translation process.
+Countries translated the English source version of the Questionnaires and adapted them for use in their country.
+Rigorous quality procedures were put in place for this translation process.

-Following the Field Trial in February/March 2010, the Survey data will be closely analysed and any necessary amendments to the wording of questions incorporated into the version of the Questionnaire to be used for the Main Study in February/March 2011.
-The workability of questions across all countries and the workability of the translations will be scrutinised as part of this review.
+Following the completion of the Field Trial, the Survey data were closely analysed and any necessary amendments to the wording of questions incorporated into the version of the Questionnaires used for the Main Study.
+The workability of questions across all countries and the workability of the translations was scrutinised as part of this review.

-After the Main Study has concluded, data from the Questionnaire will be analysed with data from the Language Tests to determine how these contextual factors might affect students’ language learning, both in the individual Member State and across all the participating countries.
+After the Main Study concluded, data from the Questionnaire was analysed with data from the Language Tests to determine how these contextual factors might affect students’ language learning, both in the individual Member State and across all the participating countries.